London - NbS for a leading sustainable city

 Actions:

-A very large number of NBS projects have been undertaken in London and the potential for different NBS have been assessed by the GLA, including green walls and roofs (GLA, 2008).
+A very large number of NbS projects have been undertaken in London and the potential for different NbS have been assessed by the GLA, including green walls and roofs (GLA, 2008).
 The examples below are all taken from EU funded projects.

 The TURAS (FP7 project) work on green roofs compared the performance of different green roof systems in terms of a number of ecosystem services, including habitat provision/maintenance, water attenuation and thermal insulation.
 This was to explore the possibility of moving away from an industrial standard sedum system to a more biodiverse green roof system comprising wildflowers and of value to regional biodiversity of national conservation importance (Connop et al., 2013; Connop and Nash, 2014).
 Ephemeral wetland green roofs were created as a TURAS ecomimicry experiment at the Barking Riverside development, London, UK (Plate 1).
 The roofs were created to investigate the potential for recreating key habitats associated with the site’s pre-development brownfield state as part of the green infrastructure strategy.
 Habitat mosaics were created on the green roofs by manipulating the drainage, using different aggregates, and varying the substrate depths.
 Roofs were then monitored by TURAS researchers to assess how the habitat niches influenced overall biodiversity on the roofs.